GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/gmosifu.rst

 ========
 The GMOS Integral Field Unit (IFU) offers spatially resolved spectroscopy.
 For each point in the field of view, a spectrum is obtained.
-The GMOS IFU is fiber fed.
+The GMOS IFU is fiber-fed.
 It uses a lenslet array with each lenslet coupled to a fiber.
 The other end of the fibers are then organized into a linear array at the nominal location of the spectrograph's slit.
 Some fibers are sampling an empty area of the sky for sky subtraction.